savonet/book/audio.md

 Tracks and metadata {#sec:tracks}
 -------------------

-Liquidsoap has a notion of _track_ in stream, which is generally used to mark the boundary between two successive songs.
+Liquidsoap has a notion of _track_\index{track} in stream, which is generally used to mark the boundary between two successive songs.
 We have seen that many functions to control the stream (`fallback`, `switch`, etc.) have the ability to detect tracks and only change stream when a track is over in order not to abruptly interrupt a playing song (this behavior can be altered by setting the `track_sensitive` parameter to `false`).

-To every track is associated metadata, which is information concerning the song which is going to be played.
+To every track is associated metadata\index{metadata}, which is information concerning the song which is going to be played.
 In Liquidsoap, metadata can actually be present at any time, and does not have to correspond to a track boundary (we can have metadata in the middle of a song) although this is generally the case.
 We have